 Further on evaluation

 Portfolio assessment in terms of project(s) report and presentation.
 Apart from academic excellence, presentation skills are also important and will be evaluated.
 Ensure that the work submitted is clearly laid out and has legible figures, drawings, and diagrams.
 Report layout will be decided during the course.
 A basic report layout consists of an introduction where you summarize the state-of-the-art in this area and give a brief summary of your work. methodology, results, concluding remarks and a reference list.
 It is worth noting that it is a good habit of adding references wherever needed.
+The portfolio contains assignments that are carried out, digitally documented and submitted during the term.
+Both individual and team assignments may be given.
+Assignments are designed to help students achieve specific course learning outcomes, and formative feedback is given during the period of the portfolio.
 The final portfolio will be graded with a letter grade.